Agent Framework

 ias bootstrap <path> | Lower-level bootstrap with explicit flags and profile selection |

-ias repo link <path> | Map a local checkout to a Command Center repository record |
+ias repo link <path> | Map a local checkout to an IAS Hub repository record |

 ias repo inspect <path> | Display repository identity metadata |